Wine Notes – Red, White and Blue

-Countrymen … and women … with Independence Day upon us and socially distanced barbecue season in our midst, it’s time we take action!
+Countrymen … and women … with Independence Day upon us and barbecue season in our midst, it’s time we take action!
 We must seek out the best and most interesting wine parings to share with friends and family who we hope will serve us green vegetables, smoky ribs, crispy chicken and grilled striped bass.

 Barbecue season presents interesting challenges for wine lovers, as pairings are difficult to find for savory, smoky and spicy flavors.
 In the end, we don’t want to succumb to drinking Bud Light.
 And this summer we face another challenge, as wine stores haven’t been allowed to offer tastings, making it a lot harder to get a feel for what we want.
 For assistance, I turned to an expert — Andrea Lewis of Andover Classic Wines — who helped me discover this year’s best All-American red, white and blue wine selections.

 Red wine at a barbecue must be able to pair with burgers, hot dogs and, in the case of this author, my famous barbecue chicken glazed with sweet and spicy sauce.
 To make these pairings work, you need to stay away from wines that have high tannins, like malbec and cabernet sauvignon.
 These wines just don’t taste good with ketchup and mustard.
 The tannins conflict with the sweet flavors, so you’ll be reaching for a beer after your first sip.